mathislindner/log-summary/docs/presentation_shorter.md

 # Quick Demo of method 2
 - Using Langchain module
 	- Prompt LLM on how it can access information.
-	- Tell it that it needs to use a specific thought processes.
+	- Tell the LLM that it needs to use a specific thought process.
 	- Add the question after this prompt.

 **Sidenote**